chaitjo/geometric-rna-design/tutorial/README.md

 ## 📝 More Papers

 - [Coarse-grained modeling of RNA 3D structure](https://www.sciencedirect.com/science/article/pii/S1046202316301050), an excellent overview of strategies for representing RNA structures as input for computational pipelines.
-Focussed on folding/structure prediction, but coarse-graining is a universal idea applicable across all machine learning tasks for RNA 3D structure.
+This paper from Janusz Bujnicki's [Genesilico group](https://genesilico.pl/) (check out their website for lots of great resources) focussed on folding/structure prediction, but coarse-graining is a universal idea applicable across all machine learning tasks for RNA 3D structure.

 - [The roles of structural dynamics in the cellular functions of RNAs](https://www.nature.com/articles/s41580-019-0136-0) and [RNA conformational propensities determine cellular activity](https://www.nature.com/articles/s41586-023-06080-x), two important papers advancing a growing understanding of how RNAs (and other biomolecules for that matter) are not rigid 3D objects but rather a dancing ensemble composed of multiple structural or functional states.
 We were inspired to build multi-state Graph Neural Networks for gRNAde based on this line of work.

+- [When will RNA get its AlphaFold moment?](https://academic.oup.com/nar/article/51/18/9522/7272628).
+Based on the results at the latest CASP, perhaps not till we improve our training datasets ([analysis video](https://www.youtube.com/watch?v=oe-w1Xx1p1g) by Rhiju Das).

 - Some interesting surveys:
   - [RNA-based therapeutics: an overview and prospectus](https://www.nature.com/articles/s41419-022-05075-2).